-Clarithromycin should not be used in pregnant women except in clinical circumstances where no alternative therapy is appropriate.
+Based on findings from animal studies, Clarithromycin is not recommended in pregnant women except in clinical circumstances where no alternative therapy is appropriate.
 If clarithromycin is used during pregnancy, or if pregnancy occurs while the patient is taking this drug, the patient should be apprised of the potential hazard to the fetus.
-Clarithromycin has demonstrated adverse effects on pregnancy outcome and/or embryo-fetal development in monkeys, rats, mice, and rabbits at doses that produced plasma levels 2 times to 17 times the serum levels achieved in humans treated at the maximum recommended human doses [see Use in Specific Populations (8.1)].
+Clarithromycin demonstrated adverse effects on pregnancy outcome and/or embryo-fetal development, including fetal malformations, in pregnant animals administered oral clarithromycin [see Use in Specific Populations (8.1)].

 Exacerbation of symptoms of myasthenia gravis and new onset of symptoms of myasthenic syndrome has been reported in patients receiving clarithromycin therapy.

 The following serious adverse reactions are described below and elsewhere in the labeling: